US FERC to hear Total alleged natgas manipulation case by Aug. 2022

-July 27 (Reuters) - A judge at the U.S. Federal Energy Regulatory Commission (FERC) will hold a hearing by August 2022 on whether units and traders at French energy company Total, now TotalEnergies SE (TTEF.PA), should pay $214 million for alleged manipulation of the natural gas market in 2009-2012.
+(Reuters) - A judge at the U.S. Federal Energy Regulatory Commission (FERC) will hold a hearing by August 2022 on whether units and traders at French energy company Total, now TotalEnergies SE, should pay $214 million for alleged manipulation of the natural gas market in 2009-2012.

 The case, which has already dragged on for years, is the biggest of FERC’s ongoing disputes over alleged power and gas market manipulation, some of which started over a decade ago.